browserengineering/book/book/scheduling-and-threading.md

 Task queues
 ===========

+At the moment, our browser has a lot of work tangled up, and it will take some substantial work to put everything in tasks on event loops.
+Let's start by defining the infrastructure of event loops, and then move JavaScript tasks to the new infrastructure.
+Then we can reward ourselves for this work by adding a fun new feature--the `setTimeout` API.

 When the browser is free to do work, it finds the next pending *task* and runs it, and repeats.
 A sequence of related tasks is a *task queue*, and browsers have multiple tasks queues.